 Jon is currently director of the USA Cycling's Rocky Mountain Regional Talent ID & Development Road Cycling Campand the BRAC Jr Road Camp, positions he has maintained for over 10 years running.
 He also sits on the staff of the National Talent ID & Development Camp for USA Cycling held at the Olympic Training Centers in Chula Vista, CA and Colorado Springs, CO.
 He also a Team Director for USA Cycling Junior National Team at the Tour l'Abitibi stage race in the Quebec region of Canada each summer.
 He takes on this roll with honor as he is integral in preparing our nations best junior athletes to future elite level international competition.
 Email contact is welcome at Jon.email@example.com .

 If you are a junior or developing rider interested in attending one of the above camps, contact Jon or hit one of the above links.
 Jon has been working with junior aged cyclists for many years and would be happy to visit with any parent or young athlete regarding cycling, competition and how to get involved.

 Jon directing & managing USA Cycling 15-16 European Race Team in Belgium, Aug 2017

 Anna-Lisa Heidemann is Jon's wife and personal assistant.
-You will find her in charge of the registration tables at the training race series P2P directs.
-If you have a billing issue or concern, are interested in gift certificates, gettingon Jon's meeting schedule or wanting him to talk at your meeting or event, Anna-Lisa will help you.
-She also takes on the role of support driver for his training camps and day cycling tours, not to forget to mention the fuel stops with the best food and drinks you will find on a bike tour.
+You will find her in charge of the registration tables at the training race series P2P directs or behind the wheel as a support driver during our training camps and day tours.
+If you have a billing issue, registration concern, interested in gift certificates, getting on Jon's meeting schedule or wanting him to talk at your meeting or event, Anna-Lisa will help you.
 You may reach her directly at Annalisaheidemann@hotmail.com or 303-562-4924.